 Figure 1 shows the richness pattern across latitudes for all 252 tree species in the eastern 31 states.
 Tree species richness exhibits a humped-shape pattern along latitude, where the highest diversity (141 species) is located around latitude 35 degree in the central eastern U.S. and diversity decreases in both directions with a lowest in southern Florida (12 species).
 The decreasing richness trend in southeastern U.S. contradicts the general LDG pattern, but is coherent with the predicted pattern of peninsula effect in Florida where richness gradually increases from 12 at tip to 118 at base (latitude 31°).
 In peninsula alone, 113 tree species (representing 29 taxonomic families and 62 genera) have been observed.
 Species richness was significantly and positively related to latitude as indicated by a linear regression (adjusted R2 = 0.97, P < 0.001; Figure 3).
 Therefore, peninsula effect is supported for tree species in Florida, which is consistent with some previous studies at different scales (Jenkins et al. 2015; Fan and Waring, 2009; Watson et al. 2015).

+Endemic species were defined as species with a narrow range within Florida peninsula (i.e. less than 5 latitudinal degrees) and 21 species were identified in this analysis.
+Among the other 92 species simulated in HOF models, 9 species are best fitted by model type I and 15 species exhibit a Gaussian response as type IV.
+HOF model II (Monotonic) accounted for 21 species, and maxima of 13 of them is south of the center of their ranges and other 8 type II species had occurrence maxima north of their range center.
+4 type III species (Plateau) were identified.
+2 of them have occurrence maxima north of their range center and 2 of them south of the range center.

-HOF model II (Monotonic) accounted for 21 species, ype V (skewed) was the most common latitudinal occurrence pattern and this type accounted for 38% of the species (Table 1).
-Only 15 species (13%) had their peak occurrence south of the latitudinal center of range, which supporting the geometry hypothesis.
-The greater proportion of type V species (22%) had peak abundance significantly skewed toward northern latitudes.
-9 species (10%) had a flat response (type I) and the least popular type is type III (4 species, 4%).
+Type V (skewed) was the most common latitudinal occurrence pattern and this type accounted for 43 species (Table 1).
+25 species (22%) had peak abundance north of their latitudinal center of range and geographic ranges of 12 of them extend into Canada.
+15 species (13%) had their peak occurrence south of the latitudinal center of range and 11 of them had maxima within Florida peninsula and the other 4 species had maxima in the mainland.
+Thus 11 species support geometry hypothesis.

 4. Discussion